Greece › Crete › Chania Hotels

 Hotel Phone: +30 28210 86386

-Timeless elegance abounds in this five-star boutique hotel set in a 16th-century Venetian manor set around a serene interior courtyard.
-Rooms and suites highlight original architectural elements, including stone walls, graceful archways, and dark wood beam ceilings; two Superior Suites add private, furnished terraces.
-Luxury touches in each room include Coco-Mat eco-mattresses, pillow menus, Molton Brown amenities, and twice-daily maid service.
-A la carte breakfast featuring Cretan products is included for all guests and served in the courtyard or directly to the rooms.
-Beautiful location in the historic Jewish Quarter on the south side of the port, near the medieval Etz Hayyin Synagogue and a short walk to Kiutsuk Hasan Mosque.
+This five-star boutique hotel, nestled in a 16th-century Venetian manor, exudes timeless elegance and centers around a tranquil courtyard.
+The rooms and suites preserve the building’s heritage with stone walls, arches, and dark wood beams, with two Superior Suites offering private terraces.
+Each room features Coco-Mat eco-mattresses, a pillow menu, Molton Brown products, and twice-daily maid service.
+Guests enjoy an a la carte breakfast with Cretan specialties, available in the courtyard or served in-room.
+Beautiful location in the historic Jewish Quarter, close to the medieval Etz Hayyin Synagogue and a short walk from Kiutsuk Hasan Mosque, on the south side of the port.

 3. Domus Renier Boutique Hotel